walterbender/Syllabi/edtech.md

 Questions to Consider
 ---------------------

-* After 15 weeks of iteration and revision, is your project still Constructionist in its essense?
+* After 15 weeks of iteration, revision, and compromise, is your project still Constructionist in its essence?
 * Is your project ready for manufacturing?
 * What is the potential market for your project?